MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 An interesting testimony of those times is the unusual grave of Sapieha's horse Rall, located in Łętownia.
 One should know that Leon Aleksander was a great lover of horses.
 After returning from school in Belgium he took over the Wapowce Farm (in 1910), where he arranged a racing stable and a training track.
 Rall did not die in the war.
 This did not happen until 1926.

-Leon Sapieha's story, however, does not only lead through the fields of agriculture and war.
+The story of Leon Sapieha, however, does not only lead through the fields of agriculture and war.
 He is also known for his expeditions, accompanied by his wife Catherine, to then unknown corners of the world.
 He described these in his books.
-"Ituri Forests" illustrates his journey across Africa.
-On the other hand, "Volcanoes of Kivu" is a colorful record of memories from an expedition through Sudan, Uganda, Congo, Tanganyika.
-Anyway, in the Congo he just bought a huge Ngesho estate: 500 hectares between Lake Mokoto and the Nyamuragira volcano.
-There he created a coffee plantation and the region's first tea plantation.
-He also floated colonial plans that were controversial at the time.
+"Forests of Ituri" illustrates his journey across Africa.
+In turn, "Volcanoes of Kivu" is a colorful record of memories from the expedition through Sudan, Uganda, Congo, Tanganyika.
+After all, he had just bought a huge estate Ngesho in Congo: 500 hectares between Lake Mokoto and the Nyamuragira volcano.
+There he established a coffee plantation and the first tea plantation in the region.
+He also made colonial plans that were controversial at the time.

 Leon Aleksander Sapieha decided to pursue his experience and political ambitions also in the Sejm of the Republic of Poland of the 4th term.
 He got there from constituency No. 74 (districts: Przemysl, Jaroslaw, Jaworow).
 His activity was, however, assessed ambiguously by many historians.
 In the Sejm, he dealt with the military, law, and the defense of large landowners (he opposed the agricultural reform).

 The outbreak of World War II again forced Sapieha to actively resist the aggressor.
-Quite soon he was arrested and imprisoned in Rzeszow.
-After his release from captivity, he began conspiratorial activity in the Union of Armed Struggle, and later in the Home Army.
-He took part in Operation "Tempest," the armed operation of the Home Army against German troops, immediately before the Soviet invasion.
-In August 1944, he was severely wounded while trying to break through to Krakow, where, as promised, he was to donate his car to the Home Army.
-He was transported to Rzeszow, where he died on September 27, 1944, after having his leg amputated.
+Quite quickly, he was arrested and imprisoned in Rzeszów.
+After being released from captivity, he began his underground activity in the Union of Armed Struggle and then in the Home Army.
+He took part in Operation "Tempest", an armed operation of the Home Army against German troops just before the Soviet invasion.
+In August 1944, he was seriously wounded while trying to break through to Cracow, where he was promised to donate his car to the Home Army.
+He was transported to Rzeszow where, after having his leg amputated, he died on 27 September 1944.

 Leon Aleksander is just one of many colorful characters of the Sapieha family, which had a huge impact on the history of Poland.
 Great men of the church (Cardinal Adam Sapieha) or the Marshal of the Galician Sejm (Leon Sapieha), scholars, politicians, businessmen, and artists came from the family founded in the 15th century by Semen Sapieha, the scribe of the Grand Duke of Lithuania Casimir Jagiellonian.